garrandall/popular-music-data/tracks/shining-star-the-manhattans.md

 Don't you go away girl
 No-o-o-o baby
 Wanna be right here where you are
-Until my dying day, mmmm hmmmm
+Until my dying day, mmm hm
 Honey you, you, you are my shining star
 Don't you go away, wo-o-o-oah baby
 Honey you are my shining star
 Don't you go away, no-o-o-o baby
 Honey be, right here where you are
-Until my dying day, ahhhh yeah
+Until my dying day, ah yeah
 Honey you, you, you are my shining star
 You are my shining star no-o-o
 Honey you, you are my shining star
 Don't you go away, yeah baby
 Honey you are my shining star
-Don't you go away, ooh baby
+Don't you go away, oh baby
 Honey, you, you, you, you, you